CSL-KU/MURAL/README.md

 # MURAL: A Multi-Resolution Anytime Framework for LiDAR Object Detection Deep Neural Networks

-This repository contains the implementation of MURAL, as published in RTCSA 2025.
+This repository provides the steps to use MURAL, published in RTCSA 2025.
+The actual code is in another repository ([here](https://github.com/CSL-KU/Anytime-Lidar/tree/master)), which will be cloned to your system once you follow the instructions here.

 ## 🚀 Quick Start